Anapra Mesa

 In the photo above, pilots can be seen preparing to launch.
 The far pilot is

-Spreading out below the rim is ALWAYS the safest because if you have a
+Spreading out below the rim is a safe option because if you have a

 mishap inflating, you will NOT be blown into the barb wire fence that goes